The Cartagena Experience

 I continued on through sporadic rains, the bike having an odd episode where the instrument cluster went completely dead and my lights were doing weird things.
 I hoped simply a restart would cure the ailment, but I was afraid to turn the bike off before making the hotel, just in case there was a major issue and it wouldn't restart.

 It was dark when I got to Riohacha, an even dirtier and more run down town.
 The hotel was in a terrible neighborhood that took a while to find, the streets nothing more than dirt paths with mudholes and rubble.
 In the midst of all this, someone had built a nice hotel and event center.
 Seeing Charlie's bike was a relief as I wasn't sure I was even in the right place.

-Charlie headed south, and I headed downtown to get some cash and gasoline for the trek up the coast.
+Charlie headed south the next morning, and I headed downtown to get some cash and gasoline for the trek northward up the coast.
 As it happens, I went to a series of ATM's but none worked with my card.
 At the last one, I parked my bike on a side street in front of a Cajera under the eyes of several people sitting in a nearby park.
 I'm always leary around ATM's and knew my circus show was easy to spot.
-I decided to duck into a little store and try to find a snack for breakfast since I was starving and too fool any bad guys that I wasn't looking for an ATM.
+I decided to duck into a little store and try to find a snack for breakfast since I was starving and to fool any bad guys that I wasn't looking for an ATM.

 Outside I sat on the street and ate something and drank water copiously.
 I was aware that at least an hour had slipped away, I had no cash yet and no gasoline.
 One or two guys gathered around the bike, asking questions, the first always how much it cost.
 I'm now down to telling them 3,000 US to which they still shake their heads.
 As this occurred, two policemen walked up and poked around as well.
 I ended up getting them to smile and one to sit on the bike to which his excitement bubbled out around the seams of his seriousness.